Beyond the EPICS: comprehensive Python IOC development with QueueIOC: Introduction

-It is undoubted that none of the issues above is fatal to \prog{EPICS}: developers can still produce usable, reliable \prog{EPICS} modules, and users can still use these modules to actually fulfill their needs; as has been summarised above, the problems are about inexpressiveness and inconvenience.
-Meanwhile, during the construction of HEPS, we have found that improvements on expressiveness and convenience can be of great value in boosting efficiency; here we briefly give a few examples for this (\figref{lower-bound}).
-The \prog{ihep-pkg} packaging framework \cite[][\cf\ also \secref{dev}]{liu2022a} now covers a large range of \prog{EPICS} modules than that of the NSLS-II \prog{epicsdeb} repository \cite{bnl2018}, and provides support for CentOS 7, Rocky 8 plus partial support for Windows (using the \prog{MinGW} environment), while still being easy to keep up to date.
+The \prog{ihep-pkg} packaging framework \cite{liu2022a} now covers a larger range of EPICS modules than that of the NSLS-II \prog{epicsdeb} repository \cite{bnl2018}; meanwhile it is still easy to keep up to date, even in comparison with recent works like \prog{installSynApps} \cite{derbenev2023}.
+It provides support for CentOS 7, Rocky 8 and hopefully compatible environments like RHEL 7/8; partial support is provided for Windows, Debian/Ubuntu and Rocky/RHEL 9, mainly targeting scenarios where the C/C++ libraries (conventionally called ``\emph{SDKs}'' or software development kits) from vendors mandate the use of these environments.
 The \prog{ADXspress3} module (\url{https://codeberg.org/CasperVector/ADXspress3}) merges functionalities from both of its upstream versions (\url{https://github.com/quantumdetectors/xspress3-epics} and \url{https://github.com/epics-modules/xspress3}), and is much easier to maintain than both upstreams; meanwhile, to users it is also more convenient to build and use.
 The \prog{MambaPlanner} mechanism \cite{li2023} provides a succinct, consistent command-line interface (CLI) for both step scans and fly scans, encapsulating hairy details about hardware configuration, correctness checks and data processing; while being convenient for debugging and advanced usage, it also facilitates development of graphical user interfaces (GUIs) oriented toward regular users.
-As is shown in \figref{lower-bound}, they have each approached some kind of \emph{complexity lower-bound}, in the sense that there is no obvious way to significantly simplify the code without inordinately complicating other code modules or sacrificing code clarity.
-Following the ``succinctness is power'' statement \cite{graham2002}, by approaching the complexity lower-bound we can maximise the engineering efficiency.
-The examples above are just natural results of this rule; the efficiency boosts in them can be in 1--2 orders of magnitude, which also nicely coincide with the reduction of code needed to do the same tasks.
+As is shown in \figref{lower-bound}, they have each approached some kind of \emph{complexity/cost lower-bound}, in the sense that there is no obvious way to significantly simplify the code without inordinately complicating other code modules or sacrificing code clarity.
+In the examples above, the efficiency boosts in them can be in 1--2 orders of magnitude, which also nicely coincide with the reduction of code needed to do the same tasks.
 Similarly, in other applications at HEPS, improvements in succinctness also prove to coincide with improvements in efficiency, even when the complexity lower-bounds have not yet been approached.
+More profoundly, as has been discussed recently \cite{li2025}, we believe that the pursuit to minimise complexity/cost is a pursuit of the collaboration and coevolution of artificial intelligence (AI) with human intelligence.